goldlinesask/goldlinesask/README.md

   git push origin gh-pages -f // force push the updates to gh-pages branch npm run deploy // run deploy script to update publish website
 ```

+**DO NOT DO**
+* do not run deploy script while on master branch
+* do not commit anything directly to gh-pages branch, instead pull changes from master as described above